BeamMW/docs-gitbook/cli/using-beamx-faucet-contract-with-cli-wallet.md

 ## Getting Started

-Beam compatible binaries are available for [all platforms](https://beam.mw/downloads/mainnet-mac) on our main website.&#x20;
+Beam compatible binaries are available for [all platforms](https://beam.mw/downloads/mainnet-mac) on our main website.

-Advanced users that wish to build Beam directly from our source code can see this [guide](https://github.com/BeamMW/beam/wiki/How-to-build) for a more detailed run down. &#x20;
+Advanced users that wish to build Beam directly from our source code can see this [guide](https://github.com/BeamMW/beam/wiki/How-to-build) for a more detailed run down.

 We strongly recommend for all users, casual and hardcore, that you download the node, CLI wallet in addition to the Desktop wallet.
-The application for smart contracts is in its infancy, with many unique and helpful smart contracts lacking a graphical interface, meaning they are only available through the Command-Line.&#x20;
+The application for smart contracts is in its infancy, with many unique and helpful smart contracts lacking a graphical interface, meaning they are only available through the Command-Line.

 Building out your node and operating the CLI wallet will keep you at the forefront of all the latest and coolest features that Beam has to offer.
 It is a simple process that only takes a minute.